schipholgroup/takeoff/docs/_deployment-steps/deploy_to_kubernetes.md

 | ----- | -----------
 | `docker_tag` | The docker tag to apply.
 In a D/T/A/P setup, this will allow you to point to the image that was built in a previous step in your Takeoff config without explicitly specifying this

+Any other templated variable, such as `{{secret_pull_policy}}` is a reference to a cloud vault key.
+The task will pull all secrets from the cloud vault prefixed with you application name and resolve them in the template.
+For the example above, if your application name is `myapp`, then a secret in your cloud vault must be `myapp-secret-pull-policy` or `myapp-secret_pull_policy`.
+The prefix gets removed by Takeoff and key `secret_pull_policy` with it's value will be passed into the template.
+Hyphens `-` get normalized to underscores `_`.

 ## Takeoff config
 Make sure `.takeoff/config.yml` contains the following keys: